Stay safe this bonfire nightPosted 21/10/2013 14:10:36

 North Wales Fire and Rescue Service is appealing to young people to avoid serious injury or even death from playing with fireworks and lighting bonfires during half-tern holidays.

-Gareth Griffiths, Senior Fire Safety Manager, said: "Safety at this time of year is the responsibility of us all.
+Terry Williams, Head of Community Fire Safety, said: "Safety at this time of year is the responsibility of us all.
 We cannot over emphasise that the best way to reduce the number of injuries during bonfire celebrations is by attending organised events.
 They are the safest type of displays, have the best facilities and offer the best value for money.
 Bonfire celebrations see an increase in anxiety for senior citizens and pet owners, so attending community events helps reduce this distress.

 The Firework Safety Code

 - Only buy fireworks marked BS 7114.

 - Don't drink alcohol if setting off fireworks.